Looking After an Elderly Parent or Relative in Their Home

 - Preparing healthy meals, Local Errands & Shopping.

-Dealing With Elder Care Aide Agencies
+Working with Elder Care Aide Agencies

 Now that I was prepared to find better aides, the time came that I needed to fire the two aides causing trouble.